Pi-P/Wiz-bang1/README.md

 ## Usage example

-A few motivating and useful examples of how your product can be used.
-Spice this up with code blocks and potentially more screenshots.
+Wiz-bang1 is a revised version of bang-bang1.
+It is designed to do specialized stuff that is huge and big and better than all others.
+For example; if one needed special stuff, wiz-bang1 would just do it better and more bigger and much more huge than others.
+Stuff consists of a limited but not just regular stuff.
+Stuff may or may not contain matter and may or may not be visable and may or may not be 3 dimensional.
+Code blocks and potentially more screenshots.

 _For more examples and usage, please refer to the [Wiki][wiki]._

 ## Development setup

+Wiz-bang1 needs the following dependencies:
-Describe how to install all development dependencies and how to run an automated test-suite of some kind.
+- Describe how to install all development dependencies and how to run an automated test-suite of some kind.
 Potentially do this for multiple platforms.

 ```sh
 make install